Client Information

 Payment is required at the time of service.
 80% of the low-end estimate is due prior to any services being provided over $250, and final payment is due at the time of discharge.
 Additional charges or credits may be applied up to seven (7) days after dismissal.
 You will then receive a revised invoice and the additional charges will be due at time of receipt.
 An initial emergency fee of $175 is charged for after-hours emergency services.

 The Veterinary Teaching Hospital accepts cash, single-party checks, VISA, MasterCard, Discover, American Express, and CareCredit.
-We do not offer payment plans, but limited financial assistance is available in special cases.
+We do not offer payment plans; speak to your veterinarian about financial hardships you may experience paying for services.
 Payment must be made at time of service.
 Payments after-hours and on weekends are accepted by the receptionist, your veterinarian, or via the client portal.

 Pay your bill